saldel/Raspberry-Pi-Translation-Guide/README.md

 We use a translation platform called [Crowdin](https://crowdin.com/).
 It is free to use and is quite simple.
 Please watch or read the following tutorials to understand how to use Crowdin:

-* How to use Crowdin (read or watch)
+* How to use Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#how-to-use-crowdin) or watch)
-* Post-editing in Crowdin (read or watch)
+* Post-editing in Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#translating-files-machine-translation-for-translators) or watch)
-* Reviewing in Crowdin (read or watch)
+* Reviewing in Crowdin ([read](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md#reviewing-files-for-reviewers) or watch)

 ### What else you'll need

-Apart from Crowdin, we also use few other tools to help us manage the translation of projects into lots of languages (Jira), and to communicate with each other (Slack).
+Apart from Crowdin, we also use few other tools to help us manage the different translations tasks (Jira), and to communicate with each other (Slack).
 Please watch or read the following tutorials to understand how we use these tools:

 * Pi Translation Workspace on Slack (read or watch)
 * Pi Translation Task Manager in Jira (read or watch)